0xFernandezDaniel/Amazon_Data_Engineering/README.md

 4. Apache Airflow (Orchestrates the ETL pipeline)

 ## Prequisites
-- Supplier product table with an ASIN column.
-This can be achieved by utilizing the same third party API, under the ASIN to GTIN endpoint.
+- Your distributor’s product catalog should include an ASIN column for matching against the retrieved data.
+This can be achieved using the same third-party API under the ASIN-to-GTIN endpoint.

 ## Data Flow
 - The pipeline calls the API, retrieving a JSON of product data from a specified seller’s catalog.
 The data is extracted page by page, and each page is processed individually.
 (Each API call results in a maximum of 48 products, therefore, adjust the "num_pages" value as needed for each storefront.)